Mansion Global Daily - NewsBreak

 Los Angeles, California, Home With 4,400 Square Feet and Four Bedrooms Asks $7.5 Million

 This exceptional home located in Los Angeles, California, features 4,400 square feet of living area, according to a listing from Graham Larson.
 It includes numerous features that make it a one-of-a-kind residence.
-Old World inspiration is readily apparent in its classic barrel-tiled roofline, stately stonework, decorative ironwork, richly hued woods, lush climbing vines, Venetian plaster walls, and earthy terra cotta tile.
+The heart of the home is an open great room that includes a bright, inviting dining area with sturdy ceiling beams, a living area with an eye-catching fireplace surrounded by built-in bookshelves, and a warm, welcoming kitchen with farmhouse sinks, distinctively detailed wood cabinetry, an oversized island, and stainless-steel appliances including a six-burner Wolf range with a griddle.
+Steps away is an open-air patio flooded with sunlight and a refreshing swimming pool & spa enveloped by dramatic stonework, thriving greenery, and colorful flora.
 Fenced expanses of manicured grounds and tall trees create the perfect setting for peaceful private wanderings, all just an 8-minute drive from Sunset Boulevard.
-The heart of the home is an open great room that includes a bright, inviting dining area with sturdy ceiling beams, a living area with an eye-catching fireplace surrounded by built-in bookshelves, and a warm, welcoming kitchen with farmhouse sinks, distinctively detailed wood cabinetry, an oversized island, and stainless-steel appliances including a six-burner Wolf range with a griddle.
 A sampling of the additional amenities shows the appeal of this stunning home.
+Enjoy alfresco festivities on the cool and breezy covered patio that includes an outdoor kitchen rich with organic hues boasting a built-in stainless-steel grill, a single tap kegerator, and a pizza oven with tile accents.
 One of four bedrooms, the upstairs owner's suite features a striking pitched beamed ceiling, an expansive walk-in closet, an outdoor patio and an en suite bath with dual vanities and a spa tub tucked away in a windowed corner.
-Enjoy alfresco festivities on the cool and breezy covered patio that includes an outdoor kitchen rich with organic hues boasting a built-in stainless-steel grill, a single tap kegerator, and a pizza oven with tile accents.

 mansionglobal.com